Investigate Hang-Ups on Your Computer Using Process Explorer

 Listed below are some guidelines about how to take advantage of the Process Explorer in order to ascertain the problem, as well as to prevent it from becoming worse.

-- 1Download the Process Explorer and then run it.The Process Explorer doesn't need installation.
+- 1The Process Explorer doesn't need installation.
 In the zipped file is the procemp.exe, and this is the program.
 A user can store it using a USB flash drive, so that he or she can do troubleshooting anytime there is a problem.
-After moving the file to a certain area of the PC, to begin, the application must be double clicked.Advertisement
+After moving the file to a certain area of the PC, to begin, the application must be double clicked.Download the Process Explorer and then run it.Advertisement

-- 9Add graphs to the system tray.If Process Explorer is running, there will be a live graph icon that shows in the system tray, specifically proximal to the clock.Advertisement
+- 9If Process Explorer is running, there will be a live graph icon that shows in the system tray, specifically proximal to the clock.Add graphs to the system tray.Advertisement

 Tips, Tricks & Warnings